 14. Shiba Inu

 The Shiba Inu is a spirited, independent dog with a brilliant mind and an adorable appearance.
 The Shiba is a quiet dog and makes a perfect pet for apartment living.

 It is often said that the Shiba Inu is like a cat in a dog’s body.
 So if you’re looking for a quieter, independent dog, this is an excellent pick for you.

 The French Bulldog is winning over legions of fans who appreciate their adorable appearance and affectionate and playful nature, especially with kids and other pets.

 Another benefit: They’re one of the quietest dog breeds.
 If properly cared for, the breed doesn’t bark much.

 Conclusion: Quiet Dog Breeds

-Whether you’re living in an apartment or you just don’t want a noisy, barking dog, you have many great options when it comes to quiet dog breeds.
+Whether you’re living in an apartment or just don’t want a noisy, barking dog, you have many great options for quiet dog breeds.